kai-ovo/PDE-GCN-Implementation/pygcn/README.md

+## This implementation is copied from https://github.com/tkipf/pygcn.

-Graph Convolutional Networks in PyTorch
+## Graph Convolutional Networks in PyTorch
 ====

 PyTorch implementation of Graph Convolutional Networks (GCNs) for semi-supervised classification [1].